Mohamedamin141/Employee-Tracker/README.md

 - When I choose to add an employee, I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database.
 - When I choose to update an employee role, I am prompted to select an employee to update and their new role and this information is updated in the database.

+## Description

+This command-line application is a comprehensive business management system designed for business owners who want to have a clear overview and control of their company.
+The application allows users to view and manage the departments, roles, and employees in their company, enabling them to organize and plan their business more effectively.
+By providing a structured view of the company's departments, roles, and employees, the application helps business owners make informed decisions and strategies.

 ## Installation

 1. Clone the repository